A brief history of the Ina Boyle Society Ltd

 Early Milestones

-· Registration of IB’s music with the Irish Musical Rights Organisation.
+Registration of IB’s music with the Irish Musical Rights Organisation (IMRO)

-· Performances of IB’s 1923 orchestral tone poem ‘The Magic Harp’ at events making the Irelands presidency of EU.
+Performances of IB’s 1923 orchestral tone poem ‘The Magic Harp’ at events marking Ireland’s presidency of EU

 Establishment of the IBSL as a UK Charity